-Aphids, spider mites, scale, slugs, and caterpillars are all common insects and pests that will commonly attack oak bonsai.
+Aphids, spider mites, scales, slugs, and caterpillars are all common insects and pests that will commonly attack oak bonsai.
 Avoid insect infestation by using soapy liquid and vinegar.

-To read up more on how to stop pests from attacking your bonsai, check out my post here.
+To learn how to stop pests from attacking your bonsai, check out my post here.

 Can I grow a bonsai from an acorn?

 Acorns can be grown into oak tree bonsai.
 It takes about 15 years for acorns to mature into oak bonsai.
 Ensure you pick between 40 acorns to improve your chances of the acorns germinating.
-Keep acorns moist as your transport them and ensure acorns are only picked from trees and not the ground.
+Keep acorns moist as you transport them, and ensure acorns are only picked from trees and not the ground.

 Can oak be used for bonsai?